Python3pkg/ASU-Web-Standards-Bootstrap/README.md

 # Tools

+For developers, the following details what tools we use and how we use them.

 ## Grunt

 This repository uses grunt to:

 - Check common JavaScript problems using JS Hint.
-- Check JavaScript coding standards.
+- Check JavaScript Coding Standards.
 - Run QUnit Unit Tests.
 - Check common SCSS problems.
 - Compile SCSS into CSS.